2004 Indianapolis 500: Second half

-As the race completed the 101st lap, it was scored official and would not need to carry over into a second day.
-On lap 105, Darren Manning and Greg Ray got together, crashing in turn four and collecting Sam Hornish Jr. The three cars slid into the end of the pit wall and came to rest at the entrance of the pits.
-Tony Kanaan now led with Rice still mired back in 8th.
+As the race completed the 101st lap, it was scored officially and would not need to carry over into a second day.
+On lap 105, Darren Manning and Greg Ray got together, crashing in turn four.
+They collected Sam Hornish Jr. The three cars slid into the end of the pit wall and came to rest at the pit entrance of the pits.
+The green came out on lap 114.
+Tony Kanaan now led with Rice still mired back in 8th place.

-Kanaan and Wheldon traded the lead a couple times until Marty Roth brought out the next caution by crashing in turn 4.
-Buddy Rice worked his way up to 5th for the restart.
-Meanwhile, Bruno Junqueira stayed out while the leaders pitted and took over the lead.
-Junquiera was gambling that his fuel would outlast the leaders in case rain were to resume.
+Kanaan and Wheldon traded the lead several times over the next several laps.
+Marty Roth brought out the next caution on lap 131 with a crash in turn four.
+Buddy Rice worked his way up to 5th place.
+Most leaders pitted on lap 133, but Bruno Junqueira stayed out and cycled up to the lead.
+Junqueira was gambling that he could outlast the rest of the field on fuel, and be the winner if rain were to return.

+At lap 150, Bruno Junqueira led Buddy Rice and Tony Kanaan.
+Junqueira's gamble failed, and he headed for the pits on lap 151.
+Rain was approaching, and all of the leaders would require one final round of pit stops.
+The approaching and the pit stop strategy threatened to turn the result into a crap shoot.

 Finish

-At lap 150, Bruno Junqueira led Buddy Rice and Tony Kanaan.
-Approaching rain and one final round of pit stops for the leaders was looming and threatened to turn the result into a crap shoot.
-The first driver to go was Junqueira, who pitted for fuel and tires on lap 151.

-The lead went back to Buddy Rice, who was followed closely by Tony Kanaan and Dan Wheldon.
-Kanaan ducked into the pits for fuel on lap 164 and Wheldon pitted on lap 165.
-Two laps later, Rice was in the pits, handing the lead over to Bryan Herta.
-Rain was fast approaching the Speedway and the race was not expected to reach the full distance before the rain fell.
+On lap 160, Buddy Rice led Tony Kanaan and Dan Wheldon.
+Kanaan was the first of the leaders to pit; he ducked into the pits for tires and fuel on lap 164.
+Wheldon pitted one lap later on lap 165.
+Two laps later, Rice was in the pits, handing the lead to Bryan Herta.
+Rain was fast approaching the Speedway, and the race was not expected to reach the full distance before the rain fell.
 More of the leaders cycled into the pits.

-Herta gave up the lead on lap 169 in order to pit for fuel.
-That handed the race lead to Adrian Fernandez as slight moisture was being reported around the track.
-Fernandez made it to lap 171 but significant rain was not falling yet and green flag conditions still prevailed.
-Fernandez made a quick 9-second pit stop but lost the lead.
+Herta gave up the lead on lap 169 to pit for fuel, that handed the race lead to Adrián Fernández.
+Slight moisture was reported around the track on lap 170, but not enough to bring out a yellow.
+Fernandez desperately tried to stretch his fuel but could stay out no longer.
+Fernandez was forced to pit on lap 171.
+He made a quick 9-second stop, but lost the lead.
 After the hectic sequence of pit stops, Buddy Rice was back into the lead.